Shreyav29/Coursera-Natural-Language-Processing-Specialization/C1 Natural Language Processing with Classification and Vector Spaces/Week2/README.md

 ## Reasons for errors in the NLP model
 1) Semantic meaning lost due to the pre-processing steps : Sometimes if we remove the punctuation like smilies , it could change the entire meaning.
-Or
 2) Word order can affect meaning - if we remove ‘not’ from a tweet , it can change the meaning.
 3) Adversarial Attack : Language quirks that ML does not understand - Sarcasm , irony and euphemisms are tough to interpret.